 - Not as many options for gyms

-- Less Tourist Training in Chiang Mai – Since there are less gyms on the island
+- Less Tourist Training in Chiang Mai – Since there are fewer gyms on the island

 Training Destination #3 – Pattaya

 Since Pattaya became one of the major sex tourism stops for the American servicemen during the Vietnam war, it has grown into a city that hosts over 4 million visitors a year.
 Filled with tourist from all over the world, including a huge Russian population, Pattaya is a popular Muay Thai training destination for tourists.

 Some of the most famous Muay Thai gyms in Thailand are located in the infamous Pattaya.
 Gyms like Fairtex Bangplee and Sityodtong gym are just a couple of the big name gyms that call Pattaya their home.
 Pattaya also happens to be the sex capital of the world, so this is also a big destination for the sex tourist who wants to do a bit of training and have a girlfriend or two on the side.

 Unlike Chiang Mai and Bangkok that are big cities without the beach, Pattaya has the ocean right by the city.
 This is a big tourist city so you can expect to be constantly bombarded with people trying to sell you something or women who want to become your girlfriend.

 For some people who are looking to focus solely on Muay Thai, Pattaya is filled with too many distractions that can pull them away from training.
 If you are the type of person that is not phased by constant harassment from the local sex workers, then this place could be for you.

 I visited Pattaya back in 2007 and the whole city felt like a brothel.
 I remember being solicited for sex constantly as I was walking down the streets and going into the shops.
 If you stay on the outside of the tourist areas I am sure you can avoid this scene as much as possible.